knorm/knorm/docs/guides/validation.md

 For [json](http://knexjs.org/#Schema-json) (and
-[jsonb](http://knexjs.org/#Schema-jsonb)) fields, you can have the JSON values validate by adding a `schema` object to the field definition object.
+[jsonb](http://knexjs.org/#Schema-jsonb)) fields, you can have the JSON values validated by adding a `schema` object to the field definition object.

 !> JSON fields are **only** validated if they contain a `schema` validator